-With monkeys coming up to us inches away and sloths turning their cute faces towards us when we first arrived, we knew this would be one of the best days of our lives.
-Manuel Antonio National Park left a humongous impression on us and we recommend you to put this one on your travel lists.
+With monkeys coming up to us inches away and sloths turning their cute faces towards us when we first arrived, we knew this would be one of the best days ever.
+Manuel Antonio National Park left a huge impression on us and we recommend you to put this place on your travel bucket list.

 Today we will share our experience and give you a guide for best enjoying your visit to Manuel Antonio National Park.

-Let’s begin by mentioning that Manuel Antonio is the smallest national park in Costa Rica but perhaps has the most impressive landscapes.
+Let’s start by mentioning that Manuel Antonio is the smallest national park in Costa Rica but perhaps has the most impressive landscapes.
 It’s even been named the most beautiful park in the country by Forbes Magazine.
-There’s no arguing why as we were left impressed by its beauty of lush tropical forests, white sand beaches, and it’s fascinating wildlife.
+There’s no arguing why!
+Its beauty of lush tropical forests, white sand beaches, and it’s fascinating wildlife is captivating.

 With only a few hours to spare because the rain prevented us from visiting the day before, we found ourselves rushing through the rain forest before heading back to San Jose to catch our flight.
 This short time however, did not take away from our most amazing experience.

 Our Experience and Guide to Manuel Antonio National Park

 To have the best experience during rainy season, arrive early like we did.
 The weather is cooler and there are less chances of rain as it usually pours in the afternoons.
 However, during high season it’s recommended to come in the afternoons when there are less crowds.
 We arrived early because animals tend to slow down a bit when the heat is at its highest.
 You will likely see them most active early in the morning.